Russia Grants U.S. Access To Paul Whelan, Arrested On Suspicion Of Spying

 He also posted a statement from the family that concluded, "[Paul Whelan's] innocence is undoubted and we trust that his rights will be respected."

-Pompeo, who is traveling in Brazil, did not address another part of a reporter's question about Whelan's status — if his arrest might be retaliation for the U.S. prosecution of Maria Butina, a Russian operative who recently pleaded guilty to a charge of conspiracy to act as a Russian agent on American soil without registering.
+Asked about Whelan during a news conference in Brazil, Pompeo did not address a question about whether his arrest might be retaliation for the U.S. prosecution of Maria Butina, a Russian operative who recently pleaded guilty to a charge of conspiracy to act as a Russian agent on American soil without registering.

 Butina faces a maximum of five years in prison, but she could receive a much lighter punishment if she helps the investigation into Russia's influence campaign in the U.S.; a sentencing date has not been announced.

-Whelan has visited Russia often over the course of the past 10 years, his family says.

-Whelan currently works for BorgWarner, where he is the director of global security for the Michigan-based auto parts supplier.
-And while the company says it does not have facilities in Russia, The Washington Post reports the supplier does have business contracts in the country.
-Before Whelan joined that company, The Guardian says, he previously worked for Kelly Services, which has offices in Russia.
+Whelan, 48, is the director of global security for Michigan-based auto parts supplier BorgWarner.
+The company says it does not have facilities in Russia, but The Washington Post reports the supplier does have business contracts in the country.
+Before joining BorgWarner, The Guardian says, Whelan worked for Kelly Services, which has offices in Russia.

+Whelan served in the Marine Corps Reserve from 1994-2008, during which he deployed to Iraq twice and rose to the rank of staff sergeant, serving as an administrative clerk and chief.
+But he was discharged for bad conduct "on several charges related to larceny," according to an account of his record released by the Marines.

+Whelan has visited Russia often over the past 10 years, his family says.

-When asked whether Whelan fits the profile of an American spy working inside its longtime foe, John Sipher, a former member of the CIA's Clandestine Service who worked in Moscow, tells NPR, "Absolutely not."
+Asked whether Whelan fits the profile of an American spy working inside Russia, John Sipher, a former member of the CIA's Clandestine Service who worked in Moscow, tells NPR, "Absolutely not."

-The case reminds him of the KGB's 1986 arrest of reporter Nicholas Daniloff, Sipher says — an arrest that came days after a KGB officer was arrested as he gathered classified data in New York.
+Sipher says the case reminds him of the KGB's 1986 arrest of American reporter Nicholas Daniloff, which came days after a KGB officer was arrested as he gathered classified data in New York.

-As for what Whelan's arrest could mean, Sipher said that to him, it suggests the incident of Butina's arrest is "more severe than we think it is."
+Whelan's arrest suggests that Butina's arrest is "more severe than we think it is," Sipher says.

 Butina sought to form ties with a number of powerful conservative political entities in the U.S., from the National Rifle Association to the National Prayer Breakfast.
 According to court documents, she did so by capitalizing on her own support for gun rights and her relationship with her boyfriend, GOP fundraiser Paul Erickson.
 Among her goals was the creation of "back-channel ties between the Russian government and the Trump campaign," as NPR reported last month.

-"She was in some way probably helping the Russians to recruit someone to spy for them, and therefore that's why they've taken it seriously," Sipher said.

-"But the fact that the Russians and Mr. Putin have arrested this American suggests to me that they think getting Ms. Butina out is pretty important."
+"She was in some way probably helping the Russians to recruit someone to spy for them, and therefore that's why they've taken it seriously.
+But the fact that the Russians and Mr. Putin have arrested this American suggests to me that they think getting Ms. Butina out is pretty important," Sipher says.

-The circumstances make Sipher convinced that Whelan is not involved with America's attempts to extract information from Russia.

-"The one thing I can say for certain," Sipher said, "is this is not how the U.S. commits espionage overseas.
+"The one thing I can say for certain," he says, "is this is not how the U.S. commits espionage overseas.
 We would never put a U.S. citizen, without diplomatic immunity, in harm's way this way, especially looking after low-level things like this."

-Whelan could face up to 20 years in prison if he is convicted of espionage.

-While in the Marines, Whelan was deployed to Iraq twice and rose to the rank of staff sergeant, serving as an administrative clerk and chief.
-But Whelan was discharged for bad conduct in 2008, "on several charges related to larceny," according to an account of his record released by the Marines.